Causes of anemia

 An iron deficient camelid.

-• Chronic external blood loss: The most common source of blood loss is the gastrointestinal tract (e.g. bleeding ulcers, colonic ectasia, bloodsucking parasites) in adult animals.
+• Chronic external blood loss: The most common source of blood loss is the gastrointestinal tract (e.g. bleeding ulcers, colonic ectasia, blood-sucking parasites) in adult animals.
 A heavy flea infestation in young animals or chronic urinary tract hemorrhage can also result in an iron deficiency anemia.
 Chronic external blood loss, particularly when slow or intermittent, results in a slowly developing anemia, which at first is regenerative (increased reticulocyte count).
 If blood loss continues long enough that body iron stores are depleted and absorption of dietary iron is inadequate to meet the demand created by increased red blood cell production, then iron becomes a limiting factor and effective erythropoiesis is decreased.
 The reticulocyte count falls, the anemia becomes more severe, and the MCV and MCHC decrease as the microcytic hypochromic red blood cells produced in the iron deficient state are added to peripheral blood.
 This is when iron deficiency anemia is most readily recognized in the laboratory.
 At Cornell University, we commonly see iron deficient anemia in dogs and camelids.
-In dogs, it is usually secondary to gastrointestinal hemorrhage secondary to bleeding ulcers or tumors or colonic ectasia (Fan et al., 1999).
+In dogs, it is usually secondary to gastrointestinal hemorrhage secondary to bleeding ulcers or tumors or colonic ectasia (Harvey et al 1982, Fan et al., 1999).
 In camelids, Haemonchus contorts infection in the C3 compartment has been blamed for most cases of iron deficiency.
 Note, internal blood loss (e.g. hemoperitoneum) will not result in an iron deficiency because the blood (and iron) in the peritoneal cavity is recycled and not “lost” from the body (blood is “lost” from the intravascular space in this setting).
-If an iron deficient anemia exists in an an animal, testing for iron levels (low iron, normal TIBC and low percentage saturation are expected findings) and fecal occult blood would be worthwhile.
-Although dogs and cats with portosystemic shunts can have microcytic RBC (and may not be anemic), the RBC are rarely truly hypochromic (RBCs do not demonstrate hypochromasia in a blood smear).
-The microcytosis in shunt animals is thought to be secondary to abnormal iron metabolism and does resolve to some extent after shunt ligation.
-It should be considered a functional iron deficiency.
-However, some animals with shunts may concurrently suffer from gastrointestinal hemorrhage and these animals may have hypochromasia or hypochromic RBC on blood smear examination.
+If an iron deficient anemia exists in an an animal, iron panel testing is recommended, with typical results being decreased iron concentration, normal TIBC concentation and low percentage saturation.
+Furthermore, fecal occult blood and a urinalysis (for hematuria) would be worthwhile, unless hemorrhage is overt (i.e. melena, hematochezia, gross hematuria).

-• Chronic lead poisoning: This can result in a secondary iron deficiency anemia or a functional iron deficiency anemia.
-Lead inhibits the incorporation of iron into the porphyrin ring of heme via inhibiting heme sythetase, the enzyme that catalyzes this reaction in the last step of the heme synthesis pathway.
+• Chronic lead poisoning: Lead inhibits the incorporation of iron into the porphyrin ring of heme via inhibiting heme sythetase, the enzyme that catalyzes this reaction in the last step of the heme synthesis pathway.
 It also decreases heme synthesis by inhibiting δ-aminolevulinic acid (delta-ALA) synthetase, the enzyme that catalyzes the first step in the heme synthesis pathway, in which succinate and glycine are combined in the mitochondria of developing erythrocytes to form d-ALA.
 In this case, the animal is not truly iron deficient, since iron stores are present in the animal, they just cannot be used for hemoglobin production.
-So instead of the iron being used for heme synthesis, it accumulates in the RBC as siderocytes.
+So instead of the iron being used for heme synthesis, it accumulates in the RBC as siderocytes (see image to the right).
+We can see siderocytes in blood smears before the animal with chronic lead poisoning develops an anemia that mimics iron deficiency, i.e. microcytic hypochromic red blood cells with hypochromasia on a smear.

 • Hemoglobinopathies: Abnormal production of globin chains, e.g. thalassemia in humans, also results in a microcytic hypochromic anemia that mimics iron deficiency.
 This has not been reported in animals but is seen in murine models.
 Erythropoietic protoporphyria (EPP, defect in ferrochelatase) can result in microcytic RBCs but in one case report of a presumptive congenital form of EPP in a dog, the animal was only mildly or not anemic (Kuntz et al 2020).
 In contrast, humans and animals, including rodent models, with congenital erythropoietic porphyria (due to uroporphyrinogen synthetase III deficiency) have a chronic hemolytic anemia as well as porphyrin accumulation with photosensitivity (Blouin et al 2020).
 In a rodent model, the hemolytic anemia and porphyrin accumulation was inhibited by iron chelation and inhibitors of the first enzyme in the heme synthesis pathway, delta-aminolevulinic acid synthetase (Blouin et al 2020).